google/omaha/ServerProtocolV3.md

   * `sse42`: "1" if the client's hardware supports the SSE4.2 instruction set.
 "0" if the client's hardware does not. "-1" if unknown.
 Default: "-1".
   * `ssse3`: "1" if the client's hardware supports the SSSE3 instruction set.
 "0" if the client's hardware does not. "-1" if unknown.
 Default: "-1".
   * `avx`: "1" if the client's hardware supports the AVX instruction set.
 "0" if the client's hardware does not. "-1" if unknown.
 Default: "-1".
-  * `physmemory`: The physical memory the client has available to it, measured in bytes, or "-1" if unknown.
+  * `physmemory`: The physical memory the client has available to it, measured in gibibytes, truncated down to the nearest gibibyte, or "-1" if unknown.
 This value is intended to reflect the maximum theoretical storage capacity of the client, not including any hard drive or paging to a hard drive or peripheral.
-Omaha Client truncates the available physical memory down to the nearest gibibyte.
 Default: "-1".

 ##### Legal Child Elements #####
 None.